Orthelious/PDCP_Spring2019/units/D_Finance/d8_taxes.md

 First, there are certain categories that the government will automatically not tax, therefore lowering your taxable income.

-These include things like:
+These include things like retirement account contributions.

-* Retirement account contributions
-* Charitable donations
-* Payments on student loan interest

 **» Applied Deductions**